Frequently Asked Questions

 Do I have to be a member of the GWSA to eat in the Evergreen Restaurant?

-Anyone can eat in the Evergreen Restaurant.
-A GWSA membership is not required.
+Anyone can eat in Bistro 683- the Evergreen Restaurant.
+It is operated by the City of Guelph, open to the public and a GWSA membership is not required.

 How can I register to volunteer with the GWSA?

-To begin the process for volunteering with the GWSA, in the Volunteer section, please complete the registration process under Volunteer Application.
+To begin the process for volunteering with the GWSA, use the Support Us tab at top to reach the Volunteer section, and complete the registration process under Volunteer Application.
 Once the registration has been completed and sent, someone will be in touch with you regarding your application.
 See our Volunteer Page for details.

 Can I register for card games/group activities/volunteering online?